musicslayer/self_publish_book/README.md

 	- Make sure you only use fonts that are royalty-free so you don't get sued.
 Fonts that come with Microsoft Word (Times New Roman, Calibri) may not be licensed for you to publish a book, so you can get in trouble!

 ### Word Document
-Once the e-book is 100% finished, proofread, etc. And you are sure you won't make any other changes, then you create a Word document in Microsoft Word.
-You mostly copy/paste the content from the e-book (specifically the preview window in Sigil), but you have to make some adjustments:
+Once the e-book is 100% finished, proofread, etc. And you are sure you won't make any other changes, then the next step is to create the manuscript for the physical book.
+You mostly copy/paste the content from the e-book (specifically the preview window in Sigil) to a Word document in Microsoft Word, but you have to make some adjustments:
 - You have to choose specific fonts, either because you didn't pick an exact font in the e-book, or sometimes certain fonts look good digitally but not in physical print.
 - The Table of Contents has to have actual page numbers and not hyperlinks.
 This means you have to have the entire book complete before you can fill in the Table of Contents.
 - The beginning of a chapter (or a prominent section) is traditionally on an odd-numbered page, so you might have to insert blank extra pages to make that happen.